-Targets: should yield inferences about the particle content from modeling of the Compton component - presumably the "low end" of the distribution is due to less energetic but much more numerous particles -> bright sources with hard X-ray spectra are best, such as BL Lacertae, PKS 1510-089
+Targets: should yield inferences about the particle content from modeling of the Compton component.
+Total energy estimate requires integrating over the whole energy distribution of particles.
+Presumably the "low end" of the distribution is due to less energetic but much more numerous particles, and the information about the low end of particle distribution is not possible in the low energy component (because of synchrotron self-absorption).
+The most appropriate are bright sources with hard X-ray spectra, such as BL Lacertae, PKS 1510-089